BombartSimon/ZenAuth/README.md

 ## License
 MIT License

-## Contributing
+## Contribution
 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to submit a Pull Request.